 The burial place of Kings Carol the 1st and Ferdinand and Queens Elisabeta and Maria, this church – also known as the Cathedral from Curtea de Arges – had an overwhelming influence in the past on the architectural style of many religious monuments from the southern part of the country.

-Built 500 years ago at the initiative of the medieval prince Neagoe Basarab, the church was from the beginning a key religious landmark in Southern Romania.
-The consecration ceremony from 1517 highlighted the importance of the edifice.
-The patriarch of Constantinopole and many representatives of the monasteries from Mount Athos attended the event.
+Built 500 years ago by the medieval Prince Neagoe Basarab, the church was from the beginning a key religious landmark in Southern Romania given the use of expensive and rare materials and the hand-carved decorations inspired not only from the Byzantine tradition, but also from the Ottoman world.
+The consecration ceremony from 1517 highlighted the importance of the edifice, so high that the patriarch of Constantinople and many representatives of the monasteries from Mount Athos attended the event.

-But, the following centuries proved to be harsh on the monastery.
+The following centuries proved, however, to be harsh on the monastery.
 A series of fires, earthquakes and attacks seriously damaged the church that also served as a necropolis for its medieval founder and descendants.
-It was partly restored by princes Matei Basarab and Serban Cantacuzino, but it’s the first king of Romania, Carol the 1st of Hohenzollern-Sigmaringen who decided and completed the most ample reconstruction work.
+It was partly restored by Princes Matei Basarab and Serban Cantacuzino, but it’s the first king of Romania, Carol the 1st of Hohenzollern-Sigmaringen (1866-1914) who decided and completed the amplest renovation work.

 Assigned to the French architect Emile Andre Lecomte de Nouy, the reconstruction of the church was done between 1875 and 1886.
-The restoration criteria of the time meant, however, that the church was almost completely reconstructed and repainted, respecting the original church plans.
-Following this complex rehabilitation process, the church was enlarged to make room for the royal necropolis and the spiraled towers were shortened and their circumference enlarged.
-Parts of the original frescoes are exhibited at the National Museum of Art from Bucharest.
+The restoration criteria of the time meant, however, that the church was almost completely rebuilt and repainted.
+Following this complex process, the church was enlarged to make room for the royal necropolis, the spiraled towers were shortened and their circumference enlarged.
+Sadly, this controversial type of renovation destroyed the original frescoes, among the most valuable in Romania, replacing them with large-scale oil paintings.
+You can admire some of the old pieces of frescoes at the National Museum of Art from Bucharest.

-The Monastery of Curtea de Arges inspired a very popular Romanian legend.
-The story is that one of the main constructors, Manole, saw all his day work destroyed by night.
-In the end, he had to sacrifice his wife by incorporating her in the walls of the church, this being the only way he could finish building the church.
-The name of the main character seems to be the only real part of this dramatic legend as the 16th century chief of construction was in fact the Armenian Manoli from Niasia.
+The Monastery of Curtea de Arges is at the center of a very popular Romanian legend.
+The story is that one of the main constructors, Manole, saw all his day work destroyed during the night.
+In the end, he could only finalize the work by sacrificing his wife, placing her inside the walls of the church even if that meant her death.
+The name of the main character seems to be the only real part of this dramatic legend as the 16th century chief of construction was the Armenian Manoli from Niasia.

-You can easily integrate the monastery from Curtea de Arges in your trip through Romania if you plan to drive from Bucharest to Sibiu, using the high-altitude Transfagarasan road.
+You can easily visit the monastery from Curtea de Arges if you plan to drive from Bucharest to Sibiu, using the high-altitude Transfagarasan road.

-If you drive from Bucharest, you can also stop – before Pitesti – to visit the Museum Golesti that has a rich open-air collection of traditional houses.
+If you drive from Bucharest, stop to visit the Museum Golesti.